Sex Robot Industry [New 2024 Data]

 However, it also came with a staggering price tag: $9,999

-The problem is, that the robot actually never really sold anything.
+The problem is, that the robot never really sold anything.

 After 2 ½ years under development and over $1 million in cost.

-Douglas Hines said he recieved 4,000 pre-orders, but as the company has now gone bankrupt the early rumors that no actual sales came through is the most reasonable explanation.
+Douglas Hines said he received 4,000 pre-orders, but as the company has now gone bankrupt the early rumors that no actual sales came through is the most reasonable explanation.

 2011: MacMil Cybernetics